Al Bangura: Asylum case

 In early 2007 Bangura was cleared to stay in the UK.
 However, the Home Office lodged an appeal on a legal technicality, claiming his status as an asylum seeker changed when he turned 18 years old.
 In November 2007, Bangura appeared before an Asylum and Immigration Tribunal, with Watford manager Aidy Boothroyd speaking on his behalf.

-On 11 December 2007 he lost his case to stay in the UK, despite Bangura fearing a return to his homeland, where he could be under threat from the Soko tribe, formerly led by his late father.
+On 11 December 2007 he lost his case to stay in the UK, despite Bangura fearing a return to his homeland, where he could be under threat from the Soko tribe, formerly led by his father.
 He launched an immediate appeal against the decision.

 The appeal against the decision, was backed by FIFPro, the worldwide representative organisation for professional footballers, Watford MP Claire Ward, Watford manager Aidy Boothroyd, former Home Secretary David Blunkett, and the club's honorary Life President Elton John.

 On 15 December 2007, Watford fans staged a half-time protest during the club's game against Plymouth Argyle, holding up posters on which Bangura's face appeared under the words "He's family", with Argyle fans in the 18,000 crowd joining in the protest.

 "The support that I got from the Watford people is something I will never forget.
 They did so much for me, they are like family."

 — Bangura in September 2009 talking about Watford and the club's supporters.

 Four days later the Home Office announced that Bangura would be allowed to remain in the UK while he applied for a work permit, a process that would take place in parallel with his appeal against deportation back to Sierra Leone.

 Bangura won his appeal to stay in the UK after being awarded a work permit by a six-strong Government panel on 14 January 2008.
 At a Press Conference the following day Bangura said, "It's not the end of my career if I went back, It's the end of my life.
 It's going to make a big difference to my life.
 And, of course, I can concentrate more on my football now.".